kcrans/kcrans.github.io/content/posts/Grad_Cap.md

 ![Cap taken apart]({static}/images/cap_internals.jpg)
 And here is what the underside of the cap looks like:
 ![Pic of cap taken from below]({static}/images/cap_from_below.jpg) I was able to route the power cables behind my neck, and it actually wasn't uncomfortable at all.
+That is, the physical modifications to the cap did not affect the comfort, but the weight of the display on top meant the cap was not as easily positionable.

 ## Results